chhofi/ansible-raycrafter/docs/source/quickstart.rst

           the encrypted shh and ssl keys.
 If you do not have these passwords, create your own keys.
 See the configuration section.

-You have to enter the ansible vault password, once provisioning starts!
+You have to create a ``vaultpwfile.txt`` with the vault password in it.
 Wait a few minutes for the magic to happen.
 Access the Django_ site by goingto this URL: https://192.168.33.15

 Access the Graylog_ web-interface via: https://192.168.33.15:9000